Marcia McNutt: Research

 She participated in 15 major oceanographic expeditions and served as chief scientist on more than half of them.
-She published about 100 peer-reviewed scientific articles.
-Her research has included studies of ocean island volcanism in French Polynesia, continental break-up in the Western United States, and uplift of the Tibet plateau.
+She has published about 100 peer-reviewed scientific articles.
+Her research has included studies of ocean island volcanism in French Polynesia, continental breakup in the Western United States, and uplift of the Tibet plateau.

 McNutt has made notable contributions to the understanding of the rheology and strength of the lithosphere.
-She showed that young volcanoes could flex the lithosphere, influencing the elevation of nearby volcanoes, and used a 3-D analysis of topography and gravity data to show that the Australian plate could be strong on short time scales and weak on long scales.
-She also showed how subducting ocean plates could weaken and identified a large topographic feature called the South Pacific superswell.
+Her work demonstrated that young volcanoes could flex the lithosphere, influencing the elevation of nearby volcanoes, and used a 3-D analysis of topography and gravity data to show that the Australian plate behaves as strong over short time scales and weak over longer time scales.
+She also showed how subducting ocean plates could become mechanically weakened and identified a large topographic feature called the South Pacific superswell.

 Monterey Bay Aquarium Research Institute

 The Monterey Bay Aquarium Research Institute (MBARI) was founded and privately funded by David Packard to be the "NASA of the oceans".

 McNutt was president and CEO of the Monterey Bay Aquarium Research Institute (MBARI) from 1997 to 2009.
 During that time the RV Western Flyer, MBARI's research vessel, made expeditions from Canada to Baja California and the Hawaiian Islands.
 MBARI built the Monterey Accelerated Research System (MARS), the first deep-sea cabled observatory in the continental United States.

 McNutt chaired the NASEM climate intervention committee who delivered two reports in 2015.